 I really don't need a lot.
-I'm just out of milk/meat/bread/etc. can I still use the Food Bank?
+I'm just out of milk/meat/bread/etc. Can I still use the Food Bank?

-Also - the both F.I.S.H. and Cle Elum Food Bank's have donated bread and other items available without actually having to get a box.
+Also - both F.I.S.H. and Cle Elum Food Bank's have donated bread and other items available without actually having to get a box.

 Can the Weatherization program do home repair?